Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells: Introduction

-In this paper, we study the morphodynamics of MDA-MB-231 cells, a highly invasive human breast cancer cell line in 3D collagen matrices.
+In this paper, we study the morphodynamics of MDA-MB-231 cells, a highly invasive human breast cancer cell line, in 3D collagen matrices.
 We devise machine learning techniques to classify cell shapes into morphological phenotypes that correspond to known migration modes.
 This approach provides a mesoscale mapping of cell morphodynamics into transitions among morphological phenotypes.
 We find individual cells are capable of rapidly sampling multiple morphological phenotypes, implying spontaneous migration mode transitions.
 We find ECM mechanics coupled with cell mechanosensing pathways regulate the stability and transition rates between morphological phenotypes.
 We also find that such transitions facilitate cancer cells to navigate ECM with inherent structural and mechanical heterogeneity.
+Our results reveal 3D cancer cell migration as a hidden Markov process and morphodynamics contribute to the changes of motility by ECM physical cues.